 Go for a run.

-Wonder who put ‘go for a run’ on my list and potentially end up picking up my current work again at around 7pm.
-(If I have a deadline for example).
+Wonder who put ‘go for a run’ on my list and usually end up picking up my current work again at around 7pm.

 “….it’s not failure if you enjoyed the process”Oprah (I never thought I’d be quoting Oprah but there you go.
 I like this quote.)